List of Hollyoaks characters introduced in 2008: Pauline Hay

-Pauline returns to Hollyoaks in October 2012 after Ste's boyfriend Doug Carter (PJ Brennan) calls her wanting Ste to have some of his family around for their wedding.
-Pauline tries to convince Ste that she has changed but quickly reveals that she hasn't and calls Ste a 'queer'.
+Pauline returns to Hollyoaks in October 2012 after Ste's boyfriend Doug Carter (P. J. Brennan) calls her wanting Ste to have some of his family around for their wedding.
+Pauline tries to convince Ste that she has changed but quickly reveals that she has not, and calls Ste a "queer".
 Pauline leaves once again after Ste's ex-boyfriend Brendan Brady (Emmett J. Scanlan) pays her, causing Doug to realise her real intentions as she leaves the deli with a smug look.
 In 2013, Tony Hutchinson (Nick Pickard) is in hospital receiving treatment for testicular cancer.
 While he is there he meets Pauline, who reveals that she is suffering from terminal cancer and does not want Ste to know she is dying.
 Tony agrees to keep her secret but decides to tell Ste as Pauline hurts her ankle and needs someone to care for her.
-Ste is rattled by the news and doesn't know how to react.
-Ste later feels he shouldn't care about Pauline dying because of the way she had treated him.
+Ste is rattled by the news and does not know how to react.
+Ste later feels he should not care about Pauline dying because of the way she had treated him.
 Despite this, he later goes to her flat.
 He finds her in her bedroom appearing frail.
 Ste later agreed to allow Pauline to move in with him and Sinead O'Connor (Stephanie Davis) in her final months to care for her.
-Whilst Ste and Tony were helping pack up Pauline's stuff, Pauline was eager for a box to be binned.
+Whilst Ste and Tony were helping pack up Pauline's belongings, Pauline was eager for a box to be binned.
 Ste, however, was unaware it was for the bin and brought it anyway.
 Back at his flat, he looked in the box and discovered it was several birthday cards from his father that Pauline had kept from him growing up.
-In June 2013, Pauline decided to leave Hollyoaks, And made her final appearance on 5 August 2013, as the character was killed off.

 Roger Kiddle

-Roger Kiddle is a Physics lecturer who befriended Elliot Bevan and took an interest in Sarah Barnes.
+Roger Kiddle is a Physics lecturer who befriended Elliot Bevan (Garnon Davies) and took an interest in Sarah Barnes (Loui Batley).
 Elliot let Roger sleep in his room while he was busy, and walked in on Roger and Sarah in bed, which helped drive Elliot to a nervous breakdown.
 When he recovered, he threatened to tell The Dean about it.
-Meanwhile, Sarah was disgusted by Roger's behaviour towards Elliot and was shocked when she met his wife Jennifer.
+Meanwhile, Sarah was disgusted by Roger's behaviour towards Elliot and was shocked when she met his wife, Jennifer.
 In spite of Roger's pleas for her silence, Sarah told Jennifer the truth, Jennifer poured her wine over Roger's head and walking out.
 Sarah began a relationship with Roger, mostly to annoy her father over the age difference.
-Zoe Carpenter told Sarah that Roger had made a pass at her so Sarah ended the relationship for good.
+Zoe Carpenter (Zoë Lister) told Sarah that Roger had made a pass at her so Sarah ended the relationship for good.